How to License Photos for Print.

 [To top]

-Photo license covered by fees.
+Photo license covers.

-• Within the project, the fee permits one reproduction in large size, plus use as a decorative thumbnails (at most 50% of the large size) within the same project, i.e. in a table of contents or in advertising which promotes the project (e.g. reproducing a book cover).
+• Within the project, the license permits one reproduction in large size, plus use as a decorative thumbnails (at most 50% of the large size) within the same project, i.e. in a table of contents or in advertising which promotes the project (e.g. reproducing a book cover).

 Terms & conditions.